lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 [Here](https://pages.github.com/themes/) is a list of all Jekyll themes supported by GitHub Pages by default.
 If you already like one of these without any further customization, see the usage instructions on the respective theme repository page and you are all set.

-Most of the Jekyll themes you will find [here](http://themes.jekyllrc.org/) won't work with GitHub Pages without using TravisCI.
+Most of the Jekyll themes you will find [here](http://themes.jekyllrc.org/) won't work with GitHub Pages without using Travis CI.
 Same goes to any customization you maybe want to make on a Jekyll theme.

 # Hosting
 ## Using Git branches
-In order to automatically build your Jekyll site with TravisCI, it's necessary to work on at least two Git branches.
+In order to automatically build your Jekyll site with Travis CI, it's necessary to work on at least two Git branches.
 The master branch will only be used to build your blog by GitHub Pages.
 You won't work on that branch from now on.